It had its time of glory in the past. In ancient Greece, philosophy

 philosophy:

-listened to them discuss very seriously a book called
+discuss very seriously a book called Process and Reality

-student gave a report on the chapter to be studied that
+report on the chapter to be studied that week.
+In it

-week.
-In it Whitehead kept using the words “essential
+Whitehead kept using the words “essential object” in a

-object” in a particular technical way that presumably he
+particular technical way that presumably he had defined,

 After some discussion as to what “essential object”